ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Before an Issuer is able to produce Signed Statements, it must first create its [decentralized identifier](#DID-CORE) (also known as a DID).
 A DID can be *resolved* into a *key manifest* (a list of public keys indexed by a *key identifier*) using many different DID methods.

-Issuers MAY choose the DID method they prefer, but with no guarantee that all Transparency Services will register their Signed Statements, as each Transparency Service may implement registration Policies.
+Issuers MAY choose the DID method they prefer, but with no guarantee that all Transparency Services will register their Signed Statements, as each Transparency Service may implement different registration Policies.
 To facilitate interoperability, all Transparency Service implementations MUST support the `did:web` method {{DID-WEB}}.
 For example, if the Issuer publishes its manifest at `https://sample.issuer/user/alice/did.json`, the DID of the Issuer is `did:web:sample.issuer:user:alice`.